|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Afterwards, Indiana returned to Pearl Harbor on October 21, 1943, and departed November 11 with the support forces designated for the invasion of the Gilbert Islands.
 Again Indiana protected the carriers which supported the Marines invasion of Tarawa.
 Next, during late January 1944 she bombarded Kwajalein for eight days prior to the Marshall Islands landings on February 1.
 While maneuvering to refuel destroyers that night, the Indiana collided with the battleship USS Washington, killing several men.
 Temporary repairs to her starboard side were made at Majuro Atoll, and she returned to Pearl Harbor on 13 February for additional repair work.
 The captain of the Indiana admitted that his ship was out of position, and he took responsibility for the collision, then removed from command.

-The Indiana joined the noted Task Force 58 for the huge Truk Atoll raids of April 29–April 30, and then she bombarded Ponape Island on May 1.
+The Indiana joined the noted Task Force 58 (TF-58) for the Truk Atoll raids of April 29–April 30, and then she bombarded Ponape Island on May 1.
 In June the Indiana proceeded to the Marianas Islands with a gigantic American fleet for the invasion of that strategic island chain.
 She bombarded Saipan Island on June 13–June 14, and she shot down several enemy aircraft with her anti-aircraft battery while fighting off air attacks on June 15.
 As the Japanese aircraft carrier fleet approached the Marianas to try to repel the Americans, the Indiana steamed out to meet them as part of Vice Admiral Willis A. Lee's battle line.
 The two large fleets approached each other on 19 June 1944 for the biggest carrier air battle of the war, the Battle of the Philippine Sea, and as four large air raids hit the American formations, the F6F Hellcat carrier fighter planes of the fleet, with minor assistance by the ships in the screens, shot down nearly 400 of the Japanese attackers.
 With able assistance from submarines, Vice-Admiral Marc A. Mitscher's forces sank three Japanese aircraft carriers, also, including the Sh?kaku and the brand-new Taih?.
 The air battle was called the "Great Marianas Turkey Shoot."

 The Indiana shot down several planes, and endured two near misses by torpedos.
 The Battle of the Philippine Sea decided in the American favor, the Indiana resumed her screening duties around the carriers, and remained at sea for 64 consecutive days in daily support of the Marianas invasion.